BirdiePeep/VRCAvatarActions/README.md

 ## QUICK START

-- Begin by right clicking in the Assets higherarchy and select "Create/VRCAvatarActions/Menu Actions/Menu Actions".
+- Begin by right clicking in the Assets higherarchy and select "Create/VRCAvatarActions/Menu Actions/Menu".
-- Select the new item called "Menu Actions".
+- Select the new item called "Menu".
 - In the inspector click "Add" to create a new action.
     - **Name** - Display name in expressions menu.
     - **Icon** - Display icon in expressions menu.